ZacharyWindover/Assignment1/README.md

 You and Bulbasaur are victorious!
 ```

+### Compiling and Running Your Program
+To compile and run your program, change directory into the `part1` directory, and use the following command:
+`gradle run -q --console=plain`

+_**Note:** The `-q` and `--console=plain` are to suppress the extra output that gradle normally prints when running a Java application._

 ## Part 2
-Determine how all of your classes are related, and create a complete UML class diagram representing your class structure.
+Determine how all of your classes are related, and create a complete UML class diagram representing your class structure for every class in Part 1.
 Don't forget to include the appropriate relationships between the classes.

 Note:  You can use any tool you want to generate UML.
 If you don't know what to use, here are a few suggestions:
 - Violet (http://alexdp.free.fr/violetumleditor/page.php) – a free, open source UML editor